Update

 Resolve Conflicts

-If you've customized core files, you may encounter merge conflicts:
+If you encounter merge conflicts:

 # After running git merge upstream/main